Questions before getting started

 How do I get started?

-Book a free 20-minute consultation so we can clarify your goals, relevant history, what you have already tried, and whether neurofeedback seems like a good fit.
+A free 20-minute consultation gives us a chance to clarify your goals, relevant history, what you have already tried, and whether neurofeedback seems like a good fit.

-If something is not covered here, you are very welcome to book a free 20-minute consultation.
+If your question is not covered here, you are very welcome to book a free 20-minute consultation.
 We can talk through any questions about therapy, ILF neurofeedback, fees, or where it may make most sense to begin.

-If it seems helpful, we can also use that space to think together about whether this way of working feels like the right fit.
+If helpful, we can also use that space to think together about whether this way of working seems like the right fit.